Erik Ringmar: Research

+Ringmar has published articles on metaphor, the problems of historiography, international law, social theory and phenomenology.
+His most recent book, published by Cambridge University Press, is a phenomenological study of movement and international politics.
 Ringmar's academic writings have been translated into Chinese, Korean, Slovak and German.
 In addition, Ringmar has published journalistic pieces in Huffington Post, Times Higher Education Supplement and Dagens Nyheter.

 In the summer of 2019 he gave a TEDx talk entitled, "What Is a Non-Western IR Theory?"